Petroware/NpdIo-Public/README.md

 ## Programming examples

-Below are a few examples on how to access some of the main data types from the NPD database.

 NPD I/O access data through HTTP.
-The exact URL for each data type has changed over the years so these are not built into the library, but should instead be provided by the client.
+The exact URL for each data type tend to changed over the years so these are not built into the library, but should instead be provided by the client.

-Below is the correct URLs for each data type:
+Below are the correct URLs for each data type:

 | Data type               | URL                    |
 |-------------------------|------------------------|